yarmand/webpair/README.md

+# !!!
+Project not supporated anymore!!!
+## have a look at tmate: https://github.com/tmate-io/tmate

 Webpair is an attempt to make pairing easy by sharing a tmux session through a web browser.

 You will use a tmux session on your local machine that can be shared to